limkokhole/youtube-dl-patch/README.md

 To make the patch simpler, my patch always sacrifices 5 bytes for ".part" even though final filename doesn't include ".part".

-To use this patch, you can simply diff the files of .py (not py.orig) with your youtube-dl files and replace directly if both same.
-Or else you need run `patch your_file <my.pt.patch` to patch, or diff to manually copy-paste.

-If you not sure where the library is use, you may try `strace -f -e open,openat youtube-dl video_id` `OR strace -f -e file youtube-dl video_id` to figure out.

 Patch based on file at:
     - https://github.com/ytdl-org/youtube-dl/commit/fca6dba8b80286ae6d3ca0a60c4799c220a52650 (YoutubeDL.py, [or my backup YoutubeDL.py.orig](https://github.com/limkokhole/youtube-dl-patch/blob/master/YoutubeDL.py.orig))
     - https://github.com/ytdl-org/youtube-dl/commit/9cd5f54e31bcfde1f0491d2c7c3e2b467386f3d6#diff-41e5a35fe85b286fe4b4f735f8ac8fae (utils.py, [or my backup utils.py.orig](https://github.com/limkokhole/youtube-dl-patch/blob/master/utils.py.orig))